Best Hiking Start Points In Europe

 It can be said that the Westweg trail is the origin of all German long-distance hiking trails.
 It became the first designated path of its kind back in 1900.
 Since then, the trail has grown to cover a distance of 177 miles (285 kilometers) — starting in Pforzheim in the north and ending in Basel in the south.

 In contrast to the Mittelweg and the Ostweg, the Westweg takes you mostly through the west of the mountains.
 And as you go, you will witness the natural diversity of the largest German low mountain range.
 The dense fir and spruce forests.
 This is what gives the mountain range its name, the treeless expanses in the northern Black Forest.
 Quiet mountain lakes, panoramic rock crests, glacial valleys, and mountains.

 In between, you’ll climb the highest peaks again and again.
 You hike over the plateau of the Hornisgrinde and visit the Belchen and the Hochblauen.
 Enjoy the view on the Schliffkopf and roam the high moor around the Hohloh.
 A true high point of your hike, of course, will be the ascent of the Feldberg.
 The highest mountain in the Black Forest.

 How to get to Westweg by train:

-Most hiking stretches can be split up in manageable distances.
+Most hiking stretches can be split up into manageable distances.
 That’s because most villages along the hiking trails can be reached well by train.
-Great help for planning the hike is the general map free of charge of the Schwarzwald Tourismus GmbH (Ludwigstrase 23, 79104 Freiburg, www.blackforest-tourism.com/konus).
-It shows the train and bus routes for KONUS in the whole region.
+Great help for planning the hike is the general map free of charge of the Schwarzwald Tourismus GmbH (Ludwigstrase 23, 79104 Freiburg, www.blackforest-tourism.com).
+It shows all the train and bus routes for KONUS in the region and beyond.